* At the bottom of this page, you can link to older cards going back to 2001.

 Then you are the second person to see that.

-Someone on social media reported that printing error on a standard-size 2025 card, but that report has not been corroborated by someone else (until now).
-The League promises to mail out corrected cards "in a few weeks."
-In the meantime, you can mark the card to match the above.
+Someone on social media reported that printing error on a standard-size 2025 card, but that report has not been corroborated by someone else (until you did just now).
+No genuine NMJL card has 15 tiles in that hand.
+Where did you purchase your card?
+Maybe you have a fake card from Amazon or Temu?

 (Any Like Numbers #1)